 Watch Glenn's story, as he discusses his aunt and uncle's victimization and the need for earlier intervention.

-Here are some other suggestions for helping your loved one recover from financial exploitation:
+Here are some other suggestions for protecting your loved one from financial exploitation:

 Family members and friends need to remember: aiding an older loved one, especially one that has been victimized, will be a sustained and long-term project.
 The scammers won’t let go of a victim without a fight.
 You might need to incorporate other people and other techniques into your efforts, as well.